Skip Navigation

 Consider a couple workplace writing challenges

 A customer service manager has an idea for a change in how some accounts are serviced.
 They’ve mentioned this to leadership, who then asked them to draft up a plan.
-The manager is convinced the change will save significant time and money, but has no idea how to make the plan sound convincing.
+The manager is convinced the change will save significant time and money but has no idea how to make the plan sound convincing.
 Where do they start?
-How do they organize the document to help ensure that this time-saving, money-saving idea appeals to leadership and is adopted?
+How do they organize the document to help ensure that this timesaving, money-saving idea appeals to leadership and is adopted?
 If this idea is not expressed clearly and in a positive tone, the leaders won’t understand it or even know what’s been missed when they unknowingly dismiss it.

-Writing effectively with confidence and speed is a learned skill.
-Training followed by guidance by skilled colleagues can help all employees save time, prevent mistakes, and lower the stress that writing under pressure can cause.
+Training followed up with guidance by skilled colleagues can help all employees save time, prevent mistakes, and lower the stress that writing under pressure can cause.

-Good writing affects reputation – reflecting well on the writer and the company.
+It reflects well on the writer and the company.
 Good writing affects efficiency – messages are concise and organized so those receiving them don’t have to waste time asking for more information or instructions.
 Good writing affects innovation – ideas are expressed in the clearest ways so accurate decisions can be made with ease.

 Brenda R. Smyth